MCarlomagno/base_drawer_app/README.md

-# gender_statistics
+# base_drawer_app

-The propose of this project is to show some data about gender statistics, playning with quandl datasets and some interesting flutter libraries.
-Just for fun.
+The propose of this project is to create a sample drawer with floating action button useful for generic apps

 ## Getting Started